B-Lovee: Early life

-Qwayshawn grew up with fellow artists such as Kay Flock, Dougie B, and Sha EK in his youth days.

 Career

 In 2015, B-Lovee recorded a few songs before stopping due to a lack of motivation.
 He didn't record songs until the rise of Brooklyn drill in 2020, when he released his debut single, "No Hook".
 He released his debut EP, Courtlandtbaby, the same year.

 In 2021, B-Lovee released "IYKYK", which was named by XXL as his biggest song.
 He also released "My Everything" after a leak of it went viral on TikTok; according to Lyrical Lemonade, "with 'My Everything', B Lovee pushed beyond New York and officially added a Bronx-born hit, through and through, to his resume.".